cablehead/xs/README.md

 ## Built-in Topics

-- `stream.cross.start` - emitted when the server mounts the stream to expose an API
+- `xs.start`: emitted when the server mounts the stream to expose an API

-- `stream.cross.pulse` - a heartbeat event you can configure to be emitted every N seconds when in follow mode
+- `xs.pulse`: (synthetic) a heartbeat event you can configure to be emitted every N seconds when in follow mode

-- `stream.cross.threshold` - a synthetic event that marks the boundary between replaying events and events that are newly arriving in real-time via a live subscription
+- `xs.threshold`: (synthetic) marks the boundary between replaying events and events that are newly arriving in real-time via a live subscription

+- `xs.generator.spawn`
+    - meta:: topic: string, duplex: bool
+    - `xs.generator.terminate`

+- `xs.handler.spawn`
+    - meta:: run-from: start, tail, id?
+    - `xs.handler.terminate`

 ## Local socket HTTP API